simonambridge/SparkSensorData/README.md

 ```
 nc -lk localhost 9999
 ````
-Netcat is now sitting there 'connected' to port 9999 on the local machine.
+Netcat is now sitting there listening to port 9999 on the local machine.

 In another terminal window start the Spark job.
 This will receive any data that we will send using netcat.